 - Goodwill Industries http://www.goodwill.org/donate-and-shop/donate-stuff/

 If you’re getting ready to put your home on the market, we can’t overstate how important it is to simplify and reduce so that potential buyers can see all the beauty your home has to offer!
-If you need help getting started, give the professionals at Three Bears Home Staging a call at (832) 377-0785 or fill out our contact form here.
+If you need help getting started, get in touch with the consultation specialists at Three Bears Home Staging here.